ethanmoffat/EndlessClient/README.md

  - Rendering of minimap
  - Warps between maps, and doors that open/shut
  - Chat - global, local, player commands (such as #loc #usage)
- - Item inventory management, item equipping (armor), item use (potions), and interaction with map (dropping)
+ - Item inventory management, item equipping (armor), item use, and interaction with map (dropping)
  - Stats display and leveling up or 'training'
  - Stat bars for main player in HUD (hp/tp/sp/tnl)
  - Chests and private lockers on maps